aliarjomandbigdeli/RBF_net_evolutionary_training/README.md

 # RBF Neural Network Evolutionary Training
-In this project, I implemented and train a network to do regression, binary classification and multi class classification.
+In this project, I implemented and trained a network to do regression, binary classification and multi class classification.
 I used evolutionary strategy for training.

 In this implementation, the length of chromosome is not fixed, and the algorithm finds the optimum one(find the optimum number of bases).